hoverbike1/TOTK-Mods-collection/README.md

 - Cheat - Durability (10x) : SweetMini

 - Cheat - Time of day : FrostedMint
-Unknown compatibily with FPS, Dynamic FPS and DynamicFPS++ mods, testing is required, open an issue to report the result if you tried.
+Unknown compatibily with FPS, Dynamic FPS and DynamicFPS**++** mods, testing is required, open an issue to report the result if you tried.

 - Graphics - Disable Internal FXAA v2 : SweetMini